 Jacobs Media and engineering consultant Glynn Walden collaborated with NAB staff and the NAB Auto Initiative Committee on this work.
-Jacobs Media conducted three in-market audits in Grand Rapids, Mich., Philadelphia, Pa., and Charlotte, N.C. spending one day in each metro monitoring commercial FM radio stations in vehicles equipped with RDS and HD Radio with Artist Experience receivers.1
+Jacobs Media conducted three in-market audits in May and June 2017 in Grand Rapids, Mich., Philadelphia, Pa., and Charlotte, N.C., spending one day in each metro area monitoring commercial FM radio stations in vehicles equipped with RDS and HD Radio with Artist Experience receivers.
+New to the 2021 edition of this report are results obtained by NAB from the test of a 2021 Audi A4 with a hybrid radio receiver.
+Focusing on the receiver's station guide, these results highlight the need for broadcasters to provide good metadata to hybrid radio platforms.

-It is important to note that three markets do not constitute a definitive sample of radio markets throughout the U.S. However, the results of the audits produced a level of consistency in observation of how all the commercial stations in each market are supporting auto radio displays.
+It is important to note that the three markets tested in 2017 do not constitute a definitive sample of radio markets throughout the U.S. However, the results of the audits produced a level of consistency in observing how all the commercial stations in each market are supporting auto radio displays.
 These audits were not designed to yield definite, statistically significant display grades for the radio industry.
 Rather, the goal was to get a sense for what most stations are displaying in vehicles across a range of different markets and developing solutions and best practices to improve the situation from there.

 Three audits per market were conducted in morning drive, midday and afternoon drive day parts.
 Radio displays were captured on video as the radios were scanned across the FM dial from 88 to 108 MHz, focusing on the commercial band radio stations.
 The results were transcribed into an Excel spreadsheet form, noting how each receivable radio station presented itself on the dashboard display.
-In each market, two cars were utilized for the audit - one with an RDS receiver and one with an HD Radio receiver with Artist Experience in order to observe performance across the full range of modern displays.
+In each market, two cars were utilized for the audit - one with an RDS receiver and one with an HD Radio receiver with Artist Experience to observe performance across the full range of modern displays.

-The focus of this report is on analyzing and synthesizing this data, as well as the overall experience of observing radio in these vehicles in real-time.
+The focus of this report is on analyzing and synthesizing this data, as well as the overall experience of observing radio in these vehicles in real time.
 Provided herein are recommendations on how broadcasters can improve the way the radio industry is presented on automotive displays, from both an engineering and marketing point of view.
-For the engineering perspective, Walden interviewed multiple system providers and engineering specialists, developing engineering best practices that are provided at the end of this report.
+For the engineering perspective, Walden interviewed multiple system providers and engineering specialists, developing engineering best practices which are provided at the end of this report.